Trump Pardons Ex-Navy Sailor Sentenced For Photos Of Submarine

 Saucier served as a machinist's mate on the USS Alexandria, a nuclear attack submarine, from 2007 to 2012.
 According to court documents, he used his personal cellphone to take six photos of classified areas, instruments and equipment in the sub — including the nuclear reactor — in 2009.

 After being interviewed by the FBI in 2012, Saucier destroyed a computer, camera and memory card.
-Investigators later found pieces of a laptop computer stashed in the woods on a property owned by a relative of Saucier.
+Investigators later found pieces of a laptop computer stashed in the woods on a property owned by a relative of Saucier's.

 Federal prosecutors charged Saucier in 2015 with the illegal retention of defense information.
 He pleaded guilty and was sentenced to 12 months in prison.
 He was released in September 2017.

-At the White House on Friday, Sanders said Saucier was 22 when he committed the offenses, and noted that he has served out his sentence.
+At the White House on Friday, Sanders said Saucier was 22 when he committed the offenses and noted that he has served out his sentence.
 During his time in the service, she said, he regularly mentored younger sailors and was an instructor to new recruits.

 "The sentencing judge found that Mr. Saucier's offense stands in contrast to his commendable military service," she said.
 "The president is appreciative of Mr. Saucier's service to the country."